jeromeetienne/threejsboilerplate/README.md

 This is a [boilerplate](http://en.wikipedia.org/wiki/Boilerplate_\(text\)) for [three.js](https://github.com/mrdoob/three.js/).

-It is a faster way start a clean three.js project.
+It is a fast way to start a clean project with three.js.
 It avoids repetitive tasks, following DRY principles.
 It includes various good practices and compatibilities features.
 More details [here](http://learningthreejs.com/blog/2011/12/20/boilerplate-for-three-js/)